-When your customers choose the drive-thru, convenience is probably the main reason.
-Restaurant operators should be aware that every detail is important because missing the mark can mean the customer will drive right past your business to the competitor next door.
-Adding a few elements to the drive-thru can make a big difference in the success of this important asset.
+When your customers choose the drive-thru, convenience is potentially the main reason.
+Restaurant operators should be aware that every detail is critical.
+Missing the mark can mean the customer will drive right past your business to the competitor next door.
+Adding a few elements to the drive-thru can make a big difference in the success of this vital asset.

 People need to know how to get to your drive-thru lane.
 Directional signs accomplish that.
 But they do more - they can set the tone for the entire drive-thru experience.
 They also welcome patrons and give you a bit of real estate for branding.
 Use the directional sign to start the patrons’ engagements on a positive note.

 Consider several factors to ensure successful communication.
 First, the system should be checked regularly, from both sides.
-Management should test the audio quality of the drive-thru speaker box with their team speaking to them as they would a guest.
-The team members must be properly trained in the use of the headsets, where to position the mic, how loud to speak and to speak clearly with good diction.
-Finally, simple awareness of possible impediments to good communication should always be top of mind.
+Management should test the audio quality of the drive-thru speaker post with their team speaking to them as they would a guest.
+Properly train team members how to use headsets correctly, where to position the mic, how loud to talk, and how to speak clearly with excellent diction.
+Finally, mere awareness of possible impediments to good communication should always be top of mind.
 For example, patrons may have hearing problems, or there may be excessive noise from traffic or weather.

 Having the highest quality communication system could be the difference between a good experience in your drive-thru or a very poor one, which leads to a lost customer.

-Order Confirmation System
+Order Confirmation Systems

 The above scenario gives a hint as to why an order confirmation system is necessary.
-By displaying what was ordered, the customer has the assurance that everything was entered properly.
-You have the assurance that you will be serving the right meals.
-Patrons who drive away, only to find when they are a few miles down the road that the plain cheeseburger they wanted has ketchup and mustard are not likely to speak very highly of your service.
-With social media so close at hand, online complaints are easier than ever.
-Further, even if the patron checks their bag before they leave the parking lot, they will be annoyed at having to park and come it to get the order fixed.
-Their perception of convenience just went out the window.
+By displaying what was ordered, the customer has the assurance that everything was correctly entered.
+You have the confidence that you will be serving the right meals.
+If a patron discovers after driving away that the plain cheeseburger they wanted included ketchup and mustard, they probably won't speak very highly of your service.
+With social media so close at hand, making online complaints is easier than ever.
+Even if the patron checks their bag before they leave the parking lot, they will be annoyed at having to park and asking to get their order fixed, with their perception of convenience just went out the window.

-On the operator’s side of the transaction, food waste is a major expense for most restaurants.
-Having to re-do meals that were done wrong due to poor communication is an expense that can be easily reduced.
+On the operator’s side of the transaction, food waste is a significant expense for most restaurants.
+Having to re-do meals that were done wrong due to poor communication is an easily-reduced expense.
 This simple addition of an order confirmation system will avert a lot of frustration on both ends of the transaction.